Care During COVID-19

 Safety protocols in place

-- Screening of possible COVID-19 symptoms for all incoming patients
+- Screening of possible COVID-19 symptoms

 - Social distancing measures in waiting rooms and other areas